Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 Connecting wires wrong.
 Double-check colors before turning power on.
 Black-to-black, white-to-white, ground-to-ground.

 Skipping the balancing.
-A wobbly fan is annoying and over time loosens connections, shortens motor life, and can become dangerous.
+A wobbly fan is annoying, and over time it loosens connections, shortens motor life, and can become dangerous.

 Working with power on.
 Always at the breaker.
-Always verify with tester.
+Always verify with the tester.
+Twice.

 Frequently Asked Questions